 - Security deposits in Pennsylvania are governed by the Landlord and Tenant Act of 1951.

-- Under the Act, a landlord can only charge a security deposit that is equal to one month’s rent.
+- Under the PA landlord laws, a landlord can only charge a security deposit that is equal to one month’s rent.

 - The security deposit must be held in a separate account and can only be used for specific purposes, such as repairing damage to the rental unit or cleaning the unit when the tenant moves out.